Jim Lenihan

-Jim Lenihan (born 16 May 1973) is an Australian professional rugby league coach for the Brisbane Tigers in the Queensland Cup and a former professional rugby league footballer..
+Jim Lenihan (born 16 May 1973) is an Australian professional rugby league coach who is the head coach of the Huddersfield Giants in the Super League and a former professional rugby league footballer..

 A or er, he played for the Gold Coast Seagulls and St George Dragons in the ARL and NRL, and the Huddersfield Giants in the Super League.
 As head coach of the Burleigh Bears, he won two Queensland Cup premierships (2016 and 2019).

 Playing career

 Born and raised in Ipswich, Queensland, Lenihan started his career with the Ipswich Jets, playing for the club from 1991 to 1994.
 As a youth, he started Rugby League at Ipswich Brothers Leprechauns, and he attended high school at St Edmund's College, Ipswich.
 In 1995, he joined the Gold Coast Seagulls and made his first grade debut in round 7 of the 1995 ARL season, scoring a try in a 16–28 loss to the Eastern Suburbs.

 In 1996, after playing six games for the Gold Coast, he joined St. George.
 In three seasons with St. George, he played 40 games, scoring nine tries and was a regular in the side during the 1997 and 1998 seasons.
 Lenihan played in St. George's final game before they formed a joint venture with the Illawarra Steelers to become St. George Illawarra.
 A semi-final loss to Canterbury-Bankstown at Kogarah Oval.

 In 1999, he joined the Huddersfield Giants in the Super League.
 He spent one season at the club, playing 21 games and scoring 12 tries.
 In 2000, he returned to Australia, joining the Burleigh Bears, playing three seasons at the club.